Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 - Operator will own a `cluster-operator` resource, which will report the readiness of all workloads at post-install phase.
 The conditions reported will help other dependent components, such as [openshift-ingress](https://github.com/openshift/cluster-ingress-operator).
 - Operator will be built with a goal to achieve provider decoupling and potential switching between providers in the cluster, and will consider support to run multiple providers in a cluster simultaneously (long-term goal).

+#### CVO managemnet

-The operator image will be build and included in every release payload, and expected to be running.
+The operator image will be build and included in every release payload, and expected to be deployed and running at kuberentes operators level ([10-29](https://github.com/openshift/cluster-version-operator/blob/34010292c3abd2582b687e9c0ef76c5924998f39/docs/dev/operators.md#how-do-i-get-added-as-a-special-run-level)) right after the `kube-controller-manager-operator` at runlevel [25](https://github.com/openshift/cluster-kube-controller-manager-operator/tree/master/manifests).

+Proposed `CCMO` manifests runlevel is `26`.

-#### Cloud provider segregation
+#### Cloud provider management

 Each cloud provider will be hosted under its own repository.
 Those repositories will be initially bootstrapped by forking upstream ones.
-The `CVO` will be responsible for provisioning static resources, such as `SA`, `RBAC`, `ServiceMonitors` for metrics, etc..

-The operator will also be responsible for constructing and creating `Deployment` for the cloud providers.
+The `CVO` will be responsible for provisioning static resources, such as `SA`, `RBAC`, `ServiceMonitors` for metrics for the operator.
+Then, the operator will  be responsible for constructing and creating cloud provider resources.

-Those repositories will also contain cloud-provider specific code, and a set of binaries for each of them to build and run.
+Forked provider repositories will also contain cloud-provider specific code, and a set of binaries for each of them to build and run.
 Each provider will be build inside a single image, which will be included in the release payload.
 The responsibility for the operator will be to choose which provider image should be used in a cluster at any moment.

 #### CCM migration from KCM pod